theprantadutta/tiny_state/README.md

 ### `get`

-The `get` method retrieves the current value of a state without subscribing to changes.
+Retrieves the current value of a state without subscribing to changes.

 ```dart
 final currentValue = tinyState.get<int>('counter');